WOODCORE, May 9–July 11

 If you’re interested in more information on the artwork in WOODCORE, please contact curator Morgan Ritter at morgan@artscouncillo.org or communications manager Eric Evans at eric@artscouncillo.org.

-Special thanks to DRAWINGS for exhibition design support, to Lynne Naughton for loaning work from her collection for this exhibition, and to Kirsten Bauer for her hand-painted window sign.
+Special thanks to DRAWINGS for exhibition design support, to Lynne Naughton for loaning work from her collection for this exhibition, to our friends at Level Eye for their art handling services, and to Kirsten Bauer for her hand-painted window sign.

 This exhibition is supported in part by OnPoint Community Credit Union.